THINGS TO DO IN BELFAST

 3 - Go Shopping In Belfast

-If you are looking for something a little more unique, head to the Cathedral Quarter where you will find independent boutiques and specialist stores.
+If you prefer something more independent, head towards the Cathedral Quarter and surrounding streets where you will find smaller boutiques, gift shops, and specialist stores.

 4 - The Ulster Museum